-Total Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)
+Total Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)

-Money market funds, included in cash and cash equivalents \$14,904 \$ 14,904 \$ - \$ -
+Money market funds, included in cash and cash equivalents \$14,904 \$ 14,904 \$ \$

 Short-term investments:

 Commercial paper \$14,935 14,935

 Government securities \$ 3,980 3,980

-Total \$33,819 \$ 14,904 \$ 18,915 \$
+Total \$33,819 \$ 14,904 \$ 18,915 \$ -

 As noted previously in Note 1, at the effective time of the Transaction, the Company entered into the CVR Agreement providing for the payment of certain contingent cash payments equal to the net amount of proceeds actually received by the Company or its subsidiaries after the end of each fiscal quarter following the first anniversary of the closing of the Transaction related to the disposition of assets related to the Company's former multiple sclerosis programs, with the time periods and subject to deductions as provided therein.
-The Company concluded that the CVR is a derivative liability and is accounted for at fair value, which was \$1.4 million as of December 31, 2023 of which \$0.4 million is included in accrued expenses and other current liabilities and the remaining \$1.0 million in other non-current liabilities in the consolidated balance sheet.
-Concurrently, the Company entered into the MS APA with Progentos, whereby Progentos acquired the rights, title and interest in certain assets related to the Company's MS program.
+The Company concluded that the CVR is a derivative liability and is accounted for at fair value, which was \$1.4 million as of December 31, 2023 of which \$0.4 million is included in accrued expenses and other current liabilities in the consolidated balance sheet.
+Concurrently, the Company's MS program.
+The MS APA with Progentos, whereby Progentos acquired the rights, title and interest in certain assets related to the Company's MS program.
 The MS APA included initial consideration of \$0.5 million in proceeds that were settled through net cash at the merger closing and will be entitled to future milestone payments of up to \$17.5 million as well as a \$0.7 million payment in the event of Progentos closing of an equity financing at or above a specified amount.
-The Company concluded that the MS APA is a derivative asset and is accounted for at fair value, which was \$1.4 million as of December 31, 2023 of which \$0.4 million is included in prepaid and other current assets and the remaining \$1.0 million in other long-term assets in the consolidated balance sheet.
+The Company concluded that the MS APA is a derivative asset and is accounted for at fair value, which was \$1.4 million as of December 31, 2023 of which \$0.23 of which \$0.4 million is included in prepaid and other current assets and the remaining \$1.0 million in other non-current liabilities asset and is accounted for at fair value, which was \$1.4 million as of December 31, 2023 of which \$0.4 million is included in prepaid and other current assets and the remaining \$1.0 million in other non-current liabilities asset and is accounted for at fair value, which was \$1.4 million as of December 31, 2023 of which \$0.4 million is included in prepaid and other current assets and the remaining \$1.0 million in other long-term assets in the conso